Jmboiry/RaspistreamNetCore/README.md

 # raspistreamnetcore

+Prerequisites

+A Raspberry Pi 3
+A camera connected to the Pi (and enabled)
-Install Net.Core 2.1 on the Raspberry Pi and on the build computer.
+Net.Core 2.1 installed on the Piand on the build computer.

 Compile and publish for Raspberry Pi: